 A Few Fascinating Forex UK Facts

 As you’re already looking at this website we know that you’re seriously considering investing some of your own time and money in the foreign exchange market but may have heard a few things on the grapevine that are holding you back from a commitment.
 To help we’re going to lay some of these myths and untruths to rest so you can forge ahead, confident you’ve made the right decision.

 - There is little regulation but control is through the forces of supply and demand.
 There is no trading floor like the stock exchange, which makes trading accessible for the average person

 - You don’t need to have a complicated strategy, simple is best.
-Think how you would explain your strategy and if it’s too difficult to put into words you’ve made your trading system far too complex.
+Think of how you would explain your strategy and if it’s too difficult to put into words you’ve made your trading system far too complex.
 The simpler your strategy, the easier it will be for you to stick to it, and it’ll be more effective

 - Don’t be tempted to overtrade.
 You don’t need to be on it 24/7 and multiple trades don’t translate to multiple profits

 - All bar 15% of currency movements are done using only 7 currency pairs.
 These pairs will include one of the following currencies: British pounds, dollars from the US, Australia, Canada and New Zealand, Japanese yen, the Euro and Swiss francs

 - 50% of forex trading takes place in the UK or the United States.
 Of that 50%, one third is undertaken in the UK, with 16% of participants being in the US